 On keto, you’ll want to opt for unsweetened cocoa powder as opposed to things like dark chocolate (which is high in fat and often contains added sugar).
 An evidence-based dose of pure cocoa powder is around 2-3 tablespoons (30-45 grams) per day.

-You might scoff at the idea that butter is a keto functional food, but we aren’t just talking about any butter – we are talking specifically about the grass-fed variety.
-In contrast to butter from grain-fed cattle, grass-fed butter contains over 400 essential fatty acids and micronutrients, including conjugated linoleic acid (CLA) and omega-3s which are beneficial for weight loss and cardiovascular health.
+You might scoff at the idea that butter is a keto functional food.
+However, we aren’t just talking about any butter – we’re talking specifically about the grass-fed variety.
+In contrast to butter from grain-fed cattle, grass-fed butter contains over 400 essential fatty acids and micronutrients, which are beneficial for weight loss and cardiovascular health.

 For practicality purposes, simply eat grass-fed butter as necessary to help meet your total daily fat intake on keto.
 This doesn’t mean you should be getting all of your dietary fats from just grass-fed butter, but rather in conjunction with other healthy fat sources.